anlhu/Alea.jl/README.md

 * The microbenchmarks (Figure 5) are in `experiments/microbenchmarks/`
 * The experiments (Table 1) are in `experiments/models/`

+Since the paper was published in 2023, the repository has been renamed from `Dice.jl` to `Alea.jl`.
+Any reference to `Dice.jl` in the paper is now referred to as `Alea.jl` in this repository.

 Additional instructions for recreating the experiments are contained in these folders.

  **TODO: add instructions**